Childhood Syndromes and Disorders

 Lateral Meningocele syndrome (LMNS)

-This rare disease is a genetic condition that affects multiple parts of the body including the bones, muscles, nervous system and other systems in the body.
-The syndrome is identified by the presence of lateral meningoceles which are when the membranes that surround the spinal cord protrude through gaps in the bones of the spine.
-These are more likely to be found in the lower part of the spine where they are often bigger also.
-There are only a few cases of the syndrome reported worldwide to date.
-Syndrome Synonyms: Lateralmenigocelesyndrome Lateralmeningocelesyndrome Lehman (1977) – osteosclerosis; abnormalities of nervous system/meninges Lehman Syndrome; Lehman syndrome; LMS Lms
+Lateral Meningocele syndrome is a rare genetic condition that affects multiple parts of the body including the bones, muscles, nervous system, and other systems in the body.
+The syndrome is identified by the presence of lateral meningoceles which are when the membranes that surround the spinal cord protrude through gaps in the bones of the […]

 Read more